jfspps/howtos/SoftwareEngineering/DesignPrinciples.md

 ### Personas and user stories

-+ Think about the user types and what they want to acheive in using the software.
++ Think about the user types and what they want to achieve in using the software.
 Focus initially on the most important or most common user types.
 + Write out the key user stories for each persona.

 A Department Head may want to get access to a list of ongoing jobs that his or her team is working on.
 The user story could be phrased as: